elanatframework/Code_behind/doc/route_configuration.md

 }
 ```

-> Note: When the Controller is executed, the sections are created after the Controller path.
+> Note: When the Controller is executed, the segments are created after the Controller path.

 According to the Controller class above, if the path `example.com/home` is requested, the Controller class above is executed and the `Route work fine` string is returned.

-If the name of the Controller class matches the section in the url, Regardless of the namespace, the Controller class is executed.
+If the name of the Controller class matches the segment in the url, Regardless of the namespace, the Controller class is executed.

 The Controller class name is case sensitive.
 Therefore, the path `example.com/Home` cannot execute the Controller with the class name home.